What Is an NDA and When Do You Need One

 NDA vs. Confidentiality Clause

 A confidentiality clause is a section within a larger agreement (like a service agreement or employment contract).
 A standalone NDA is a separate, dedicated document.
 Both can be enforceable — use a standalone NDA when the relationship does not involve a broader contract.
+Our guide on NDA vs. confidentiality agreement explains the distinction.

 Digital-Era NDA Considerations